tumainimosha/nginx/README.md

 ### Logging

-This role will configure Nginx to:
+This role includes additional options to:

 * Define, explicitly, a 'default' logging format for access logs which is the same as the built-in 'combined' format
 * Define a logging filter to prevent successful requests being logged